A woman using her personal computer with a satisfactory and a confident loon on her face.

 Share:

-Whether you’re buying a house or you’re already a homeowner, “encumbrance” and “lien” are two real estate terms you should make sure you’re familiar with.
-Buying a home is likely one of the biggest investments you’ll ever make, so it’s crucial to understand any and all legal interests and limits on what you or other parties can do with your property.
+Whether you’re buying a house or you’re already a homeowner, “encumbrance” and “lien” are two real estate terms you should be familiar with.
+Buying a home is likely one of the biggest investments you’ll ever make, so it’s important to understand any and all legal interests and limits on what you or other parties can do with your property.

 Let’s go over what liens and encumbrances are, including how they’re different and how both might affect you and your home.